-The private key stored on the Luna SA is deactivated via logout procedures on the Luna SA when it is not in use.
-Root private keys are further deactivated by removing them entirely from the storage partition on the Luna SA device.
-The Luna SA is never left in an unlocked, unattended state or otherwise left active to unauthorized access.
-When unattended and active, the Luna SAs are kept locked inside steel cabinets inside the Data Center.
+The private keys stored on the HSM device are deactivated via logout procedures on the HSM device when it is not in use.
+Root private keys are further deactivated by removing them entirely from the storage partition on the HSM device.
+The HSM device is never left in an unlocked, unattended state or otherwise left active to unauthorized access.
+When unattended and active, the HSM devices are kept locked inside steel cabinets inside the Data Center.